fpoirotte/php-idmef/README.rst

 them as a list (``alert.analyzer(0)``, ``alert.analyzer(1)``, ...).
 To be as close to the IDMEF RFC as possible, this library uses the recursive approach to represent chained analyzers.
-However, some of the API may also implement Prelude SIEM's notation for them, so you mileage may vary.
+However, some of the API may also implement Prelude SIEM's notation for them, so your mileage may vary.

 Data types